Gone are the days when people used to explore small businesses around the neighbourhood physically.

 5. Marketing Insights

-The tool can provide you with valuable statistics to know your audience better, and here we’ve listed a few of them:
+Google uses powerful mechanisms to provide you with valuable statistics to know your audience better, and here we’ve listed a few of them:

 In this way, you can continue using those strategies that drive in more views and cut back resources on the ineffective ones.